EvenTorset/fxr-reloader/README.md

 # Using the raw weapon ID instead of the name
 npx reload-fxr f000402030.fxr 2010000 120

+# Using a different weapon affinity than standard
+npx reload-fxr f000402030.fxr ShortSword+Keen 120

 # Reload and respawn f000402030.fxr using port 9003 for the WebSocket
 npx reload-fxr f000402030.fxr ShortSword 120 9003